ZRaup/Zachary-Raup/MySQL_port.md

 The Dognition dataset encompasses a comprehensive range of information across six tables, featuring over 30 columns and exceeding 100,000 rows of data.
 This dataset includes details about users, such as their demographics and geographical information.
 It also captures specific attributes related to dogs, such as breed, age, and size.
 Additionally, the dataset covers information about the tests conducted and the corresponding results, offering a rich source of information for analyzing behavioral patterns and preferences in dogs.

-By leveraging this dataset, Dognition aims to enhance understanding of canine behavior, helping dog owners discover activities and interests that their dogs may excel in or enjoy.
-This data-driven approach not only supports personalized recommendations but also contributes to broader insights into pet behavior and psychology.
+By leveraging this dataset, Dognition aims to enhance knowledge of canine behavior, helping dog owners discover activities and interests that their dogs may excel in or enjoy.
+This data-driven approach not only supports personalized recommendations but also contributes to broader comprehension into pet behavior and psychology.

 ###### * data set was not cleaned beforehand but was changed to protect personal information